 Start With the Profit Calculator

 Before you buy an item for resale, or list something lying around the house, make sure it is going to be profitable and worth your time.
 The best strategy is to shoot for a specific dollar amount of profit per item.
-It takes the same amount of time (generally speaking) to list a $5 item as it does a $50 item.
-Concentrate on selling higher dollar items so that you are earning the maximum money per hour possible.
+It takes the same amount of time to list a $5 item as it does a $50 item, so concentrate on selling higher dollar items to earn the maximum amount of money per hour possible.

 A great free tool to use for figuring out profit is the New Life Auctions eBay and Paypal Calculator.
-Simply fill out the price you paid for the item, your desired selling price, the listing format (auction, fixed price, or store), shipping fees charged to the customer, shipping to be paid by the customer, and the calculator will show your profit per item.
+Simply fill out the price you paid for the item, your desired selling price, the listing format (auction, fixed price, or store), shipping fees charged to the customer, and the calculator will show your profit per item.
 There also are apps for eBay profit calculating you can use on your phone, and most are free.

 To grow your eBay business, set a minimum profit goal for each item.
 For example, if your desired profit is $10 per item, and you sell 50 items a month, your total profit would be $500.
 Increase that minimum profit to $20 per item, and your total profit grows to $1,000 a month.
 Be sure you are selling profitable items and not just keeping yourself busy with listing and shipping.
 If you aren't sure your business is profitable,a spreadsheet can help.